Heartbreak on a Full Moon: Release and promotion

 Brown also released extra tracks on SoundCloud during this time.
 On July 7, 2016, he released two tracks, "My Friend" and "A Lot of Love", in the wake of the then-recent shooting in Dallas.
 On August 31, 2016, less than 24 hours after being released from jail on charges of suspected assault with a deadly weapon, Brown released "What Would You Do?".

-In November and December 2016, he continued to preview unreleased material from the album sessions.
+From November 2016 through January 2017, he continued to preview unreleased material from the album sessions.
 Finally, on December 16, 2016, he released the second official single from the album, "Party", which features guest vocals from Usher and Gucci Mane.
 In February he announced that "Privacy" would be the next single, which was released on March 24, 2017.
 Later in April he previewed the songs "Flex On You" and "I Love Her", playing them in some club appearances.

 The initial track listing of Heartbreak on a Full Moon was announced by Brown on his Instagram account on May 2, 2017, saying that it would be a double-disc album of 40 tracks, and that it would be released in June 2017.
 On May 11, he released an additional SoundCloud track with rapper Nas called "Die Young".

-In the first days of June 2017, 46 songs discarded from Brown's recent past works, and even some rejected tracks from "Heartbreak on a Full Moon", were leaked, most of them unfinished and some intended for other artists.
+In the first days of June 2017, 46 unreleased songs by Chris Brown were leaked.
+The material consisted of discarded songs from his then-recent past works, few demos recorded by him for other artists, and some tracks recorded during the sessions for Heartbreak on a Full Moon, most of them were unfinished versions.
+On June 7, 2017, during the red carpet interviews at the premiere of his own documentary, Welcome To My Life, Brown announced that the album's release date was postponed to mid-summer.
+That same month he continued previewing unreleased songs from the album sessions.

-In July 2017 he announced the pending release of upcoming singles from his album.
+In July 2017, he announced the pending release of upcoming singles from his album.
 Later on August 4, 2017, he released the album's fourth single "Pills & Automobiles", which features guest vocals from Yo Gotti, A Boogie Wit Da Hoodie and Kodak Black.
-Then on August 14, 2017, he announced the release of the fifth official single, "Questions", and on August 16, announced the album's release date of October 31, 2017.
+On August 14, 2017, he announced the release of the fifth official single, "Questions", and on August 16, he revealed the album's release date of October 31, 2017.
 In the run up to the album's release, on October 5, 2017, Brown unveiled the official artwork on his Instagram profile, sharing a video with a visual of a blood-dripping human heart set against a pink full moon, with a snippet of the song "Heartbreak on a Full Moon" in the background.